ebellocchia/telegram_periodic_msg_bot/README.md

     /msgbot_task_get test_msg

-Set a new message set for the previous task:
+Set a new message for the previous task:

     /msgbot_task_set test_msg
     Hello,